 Whether you are a business-to-consumer retailer or an R&D lab adjusting a supplier-issued label, the SDS generation burden that accompanies a modified composition increases considerably.

-Learn more about our SDS on Demand solution by clicking here.
+Learn more about our SDS on Demand solution.

 How it’s done in ERA’s software:

 Start by changing the composition of your product (SDS Section 3).
 Add the raw materials by name and CAS number, then the system will calculate how much of your chosen additive(s) is present in the new formula and, by extension, what percentage of the existing one(s) was ‘diluted’ by it.